linode/docs/docs/guides/kubernetes/how-to-deploy-istio-with-kubernetes/index.md

 published: 2019-11-07
 modified_by:
   name: Linode
-title: "How to Deploy Istio with Kubernetes"
+title: "Deploying Istio with Kubernetes"
-h1_title: "Deploying Istio with Kubernetes"
+title_meta: "How to Deploy Istio with Kubernetes"
 contributor:
   name: Linode
 external_resources: